cwlsn/uses/README.md

 # uses

-The hardware, software, and dotfiles that I used everyday.
+The hardware, software, and dotfiles that I use everyday.